Friday, January 22, 2010

 From Rear axle

-I put a dab of yellow paint when done to indicate the high range gears.
+I put a dab of blue paint when done to indicate the high range gears.

 I'm not brave enough to attempt to switch out the gears.
 Old car friend and master mechanic Peter Brown will do that work, but I do hope to watch and document.
 Peter picked up the assembly today and will get to it sometime next week.
 We'll also replace all bearings and seals as long as we're in there.